pycontribs/pyrax/docs/cloud_networks.md

     # or, if you have an object reference
     network.delete()

-In the first form, you pass either a CloudNetwork object or the ID of the network to be deleted to the pyrax.cloud_networks client.
-However, if you already have a CloudNetwork object for the network to be deleted, you can simply call its `delete()` method directly.
+In the first form, you pass either a `CloudNetwork` object or the ID of the network to be deleted to the pyrax.cloud_networks client.
+However, if you already have a `CloudNetwork` object for the network to be deleted, you can simply call its `delete()` method directly.

 Please note that you cannot delete a network that is attached to a server.
 As there is no way to "unattach" a network from a server, you must first delete the server if you want to delete the network.
-If you attempt to delete a network that is attached to one or more servers, a **`NetworkInUse`** exception will be raised.
+If you attempt to delete a network that is attached to one or more servers, a **`NetworkInUse`** exception is raised.

 ## Creating a Server with an Isolated Network
 Isolated networks can only be attached to servers when the servers are being created; you cannot attach an isolated network to an existing server.

 There is an optional `networks` parameter available in the `create()` command when creating a new server.
-If you do not specify this, the server will be created with the public and private networks by default.
+If you do not specify this, the server is created with the public and private networks by default.
 If you do include the `networks` parameter, **you must specify all the networks for that server**, including the default networks.
 The Cloud Servers `create()` command expects the argument for the `networks` parameter to be in a particular format, so `pyrax` makes that easy for you by providing the `get_server_networks()` method on both the `CloudNetwork` and the `CloudNetworksClient` classes.

-For the following examples, assume that we've run this block of code to create an isolated network:
+For the following examples, assume that you have run this block of code to create an isolated network:

     cnw = pyrax.cloud_networks
     cs = pyrax.cloudservers
     isolated = cnw.create("my_net", cidr="192.168.0.0/24")

-Now to create a server that uses *only* this isolated network, you would call:
+To create a server that uses *only* this isolated network, call:

     networks = isolated.get_server_networks()
     cs.servers.create("test", img_id, flavor_id,
             networks=networks)

 When the server has completed building, you can check its `networks` attribute to verify that this worked as expected.
-The code above would create a server whose `networks` attribute will look like:
+The code above creates a server whose `networks` attribute looks like:

     {u'my_net': [u'192.168.0.1']}